aglebionek/DockerAndKubernetesCourse/README.md

 The _OLD_ directory contains all the code I made when I first started the course.
 Eveyrthing else is new and will follow the structure of the course, unlike the old sections.

-## Sections

-### Section 7 - Continuous Integration and Deployment with AWS (directory: `7-section`)
-Below will be the list of changes I made to the code in the course.
+## Custom changes in the course code
+### General
 - Decided to use Github Actions instead of Travis CI, as I'm already familiar with GA.
 I also don't want to setup a Travis CI account.
-- Rewrote the Dockerfiles to use alpine images .
+- Rewrote the Dockerfiles to use alpine images, npm ci instead of npm i.

+### Section 7 - Continuous Integration and Deployment with AWS (directory: `7-section`)
 - Had to make some changes in the 7_deploy_aws.yml workflow to account for the fact this is a monorepo.

+### Section 11 - Multi-Container Deployments to Kubernetes (directory: `11-section`)
+- Had to include certificates for postgres.
+The course doesn't mention this, but it's necessary for the server to work, and to connect to the database.